 On April 27, 2018, Samsung (China) Investment Co., Ltd. and Samsung Electronics Huizhou Co., Ltd. filed two invalidation petitions against CN Patent No. 02155954.6 ("the '954 patent") before the Patent Reexamination Board of State Intellectual Property Office of the PRC.
 Both invalidation petitions request a determination that claims 1-12 of '954 patent are unpatentable.
-Tessera Advanced Technologies, Inc. filed its response to the first invalidation case on July 19, 2018, and its response to the second invalidation case is due on July 29, 2018.
+Tessera Advanced Technologies, Inc. filed its response to the first invalidation case on July 19, 2018, and its response to the second invalidation case on July 29, 2018.
+A hearing is scheduled for November 16, 2018.